blablacar/contactkey/README.md

       - { command: "cd /tmp"}
     stopOnError: true      # If an error occurs stop the deployment process (not mandatory default false)
 ```

+There are multiple `deployers`, the above example uses `ggn`, but you can deploy to kubernetes as well.
+Here is an example  : [k8s-manifest.sample.yaml](./examples/k8s-manifest.sample.yml).